liatrio/devops-bootcamp/docs/2-virtual-machines-containers/local-development.md

 In this exercise you will use the Vagrant Post-Processor to build a Vagrant Box using the Packer template you created in the previous section.

-1. Modify your [kickstart file](https://docs.centos.org/en-US/centos/install-guide/Kickstart2/) to automate the install of CentOS and meet Vagrant's requirements.
+1. Modify your [kickstart file](https://docs.centos.org/en-US/centos/install-guide/Kickstart2/) to automate the installation of CentOS and meet Vagrant's requirements.

     - allow `vagrant` user to have password-less sudo
     - `UseDNS no` (optional)